 4. What is the origin of the word “gallant”?

-“Gallant” comes from the Old French galant, meaning courteous or spirited, which in turn comes from galer, meaning to amuse oneself.
-It entered English in the 15th century and evolved to describe noble courage and polished manners.
+“Gallant” comes from Old French galant, meaning courteous, noble, or spirited.
+It entered English in the 15th century and developed the sense of noble courage and courtly manners.
+Over time, it also became a general compliment for honorable, respectful behavior.

 5. Can “gallant” describe women?